 Skilled Worker visa Overview and Eligibility

-This visa grants you, and any dependents, entry to the UK to live and work for up to five years.
-You must have an eligible job with an approved UK employer.
+This visa grants initial entry to you, and any dependents, to live and work in the UK for up to five years.
+You must have an eligible job and be sponsored by a UK employer with a sponsor licence.

-If you are a healthcare worker, you can apply for the Health and Care visa.
+If you are a healthcare worker in an eligible occupation, you can apply for the Health and Care visa.

 Citizens from the EU, Iceland, Ireland, Liechtenstein, Norway and Switzerland